 Though the Gibeon meteorite was "officially" discovered in the Namibian desert in 1838, local craftsmen had been making spear points and other tools out of the fragments for perhaps thousands of years.
 The meteorite is etched with an acid to reveal its natural Widmanstatten pattern, which is unique to each ring.

 Caveat Emptor: Beware of cheap (or expensive) imitations!
-As the price of Gibeon has gone up over the past few years, there appears to be a disconcerting trend of some individuals offering the Rust-Prone 'Muonionalusta' meteorites as stable "Gibeon" meteorites.
+As the price of Gibeon has gone up over the past several years, there has been a disconcerting trend of some individuals offering the Rust-Prone 'Muonionalusta' meteorites as stable "Gibeon" meteorites.
 Muonionalusta meteorites looks superficially similar to Gibeon when cut and etched, however, in our experience they tend to be much more prone to rusting, much more common and much, much cheaper.
 Muonionalusta is what we refer to as a "Ruster" meteorite.
 When made into jewelry, Muonionalusta is often so unstable that it needs to be plated with some precious metal to temporarily keep it from rusting away.
 We were recently contacted by a Chinese jewelry manufacturer looking to buy large quantities of Muonionalusta meteorites for use in jewelry and for resale.
 We informed them that muonionalusta was not suitable for jewelry but that didn't phase them a bit.
 They said that they needed up to one ton of muonionalusta per year!
 They sent us a photo showing an example of their meteorite jewelry (which appeared to us to be plated).
 When we looked them up online, they were selling what appeared to be the exact same product as "Gibeon" meteorite jewelry!
 Who knows how much fake "Gibeon" has been sold to unsuspecting buyers.

-In the past several months we have observed several very well known professional meteorite dealers selling Muonionalusta as "Gibeon".
+Over the past year or so, we have observed several very well known professional meteorite dealers selling Muonionalusta as "Gibeon".
 When we pointed out their error they corrected their listings, however this serves to highlight the importance of buying your meteorite jewelry from someone that knows the difference between the rust prone Muonionalusta and the Stable Gibeon meteorites.
 If professional meteorite dealers can confuse the two, how is a jeweler, who is totally inexperienced in meteorite identification going to be able to guarantee that you are getting real Gibeon meteorite in your jewelry?
 Unlike many, we are experienced professional meteorite dealers.
 We can distinguish between Muonionalusta and Gibeon meteorites and since we cut and prepare all of the meteorites used in our Seamless line of meteorite rings, we know exactly what kind of meteorite our rings are made of, and we Guarantee their authenticity.
 Less experienced individuals can easily be fooled by the superficially similar appearance of Muonionalusta to Gibeon, and given the large quantities of muonionalusta being sold as Gibeon these days, it is even more important to purchase your expensive meteorite jewelry from meteorite experts.
 Buyer beware!

 We have pioneered the use of the difficult to work, but very stable and beautiful Seymchan meteorite in jewelry.
 Our unique, Seamless Seymchan meteorite rings are made from solid billets of Seymchan meteorite.
 The Seymchan meteorite was first discovered in 1967, in a stream bed that fed the Hekandue river of the Magadan district, USSR.
 It has been classified as a IIE coarse octahedrite with main group pallasitic regions.
 It is composed of approximately 90% iron, 9% nickel and small concentrations of various rare elements.
 Being a Coarse Octahedrite, the kamacite and taenite bands are larger (coarser) that those in the Gibeon and where they abutt they can have a visible line between the different meteorite alloys.
 Our Seymchan meteorite rings have beautiful, coarse octahedrite Widmanstatten patterns and no two rings will look the same.